axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The intended use case is to easily convey external validation failure, e.g. when an application decides the entered date is outside a permissible date range.

+### width, height

+String-valued `width, height` allow to override the intrinsic dimensions of the datepicker (default: `auto`).

+For example, setting `width=100%` makes the datepicker assume its parent's width, whereas `height=45` sets the height of the input field to 45px.

+Note that missing `px` is added to numeric values automatically.

 ## Callback Properties

 ### onChange